August is here so it’s time for another round up!

-SourceTree is a client app for Github and Mercurial version control system.
+SourceTree is a client app for Github version control system.
 It allows you to manage your repositories in a very simple and intuitive User Interface.
-It is the perfect app for people who are not comfortable of doing Version Control through Command line.
+It is the perfect app for people who are not comfortable of doing Version Control through the Command line.

 tmTheme is a theme file for syntax highlighting for code editors like Sublime Text and TextMate.
 There are several

-.tmTheme available to download for free, and ready for use if you want to change your code highlighting colors.
+.tmTheme is available to download for free and ready for use if you want to change your code highlighting colors.
 But, if you want it to be more personalized, you can use tmTheme Editor from Herokuapp, which makes creating and editing much easier.

 In our previous article, we have shown you some examples of Long Shadow design applications.
 Now if you want to apply the same effect, this PSD file will allow you to apply this shadow effect in your design element much quicker.

 Dimension is a really nice Google Chrome extension for testing your responsive design without having to resize the browser window.
-It comes with ruler showing the viewport size, a draggable handle to resize the viewport size, and Preview Mode to simulate the design in various device type.
+It comes with a ruler showing the viewport size, a draggable handle to resize the viewport size, and Preview Mode to simulate the design in various device types.

-Mapita a Photoshop action that lets you turn your flat layers into 3-dimensional map.
+Mapita a Photoshop action that lets you turn your flat layers into the 3-dimensional map.
 It comes with several common map elements like Grass, Snow, Buildings, Trees, and Clouds.
-This Photoshop Action is created by Wassim at BlueGraphic, and it is free!
+Wassim creates this Photoshop Action at BlueGraphic, and it is free!